Skip to content

 View the full Ugalde v.
 Aurora Packing Company complaint here.

-This idea of “Take Home” exposure is nothing new.
+This idea of “take-home” exposure is nothing new.
 In fact, asbestos litigation has been dealing with these types of cases for quite a while.
 Praedicat, a firm that evaluates risks for insurers, states that 7% to 9% of U.S. COVID-19 deaths are believed to come from take-home infections.
-The firm further believes that if American fatalities reaches 300,000, businesses could see a cost up to $21 billion in litigation.
+The firm further believes that if American fatalities reach 300,000, businesses could see a cost of up to $21 billion in litigation

-To be successful, the plaintiff must show a strong causal chain that connects the sick family member to the worker, and then to the employer and the employer’s alleged negligent actions.
-Despite this hurdle, businesses should still protect themselves by establishing proper safety procedures for its employees by following CDC guidelines, OSHA regulations, and state and local laws.
+To be successful, the plaintiff must show a strong causal chain that connects the sick family member to the worker and then to the employer and the employer’s allegedly negligent actions.
+Despite this hurdle, businesses should still protect themselves by establishing proper safety procedures for their employees by following CDC guidelines, OSHA regulations, and state and local laws.

 Employment and labor law.

-Justin Ijei and the Employment Law team at RDM can help your business eliminate potential risks before they arrive.
+Justin Ijei and the Employment Law team at RDDHI can help your business eliminate potential risks before they arrive.